LoicGoyet/frontlab/README.md

 Templating is for now exclusively made with [twig](https://github.com/twigphp/Twig).
 The files as direct children of the folder `/src/templates` are considered as the main templates.
 It supposed to be pages that extends layouts and include partials.

 ###Style
-Style is generated with [sass](https://github.com/sass/sass) into a specific architecture called styleLeague and designed by myself.
-I did not create any ressources in order to allow you to dig into styleLeague, but it will come soon.
+Style is generated with [sass](https://github.com/sass/sass) into a specific architecture called based on Hugo Giraudel's [sass guidelines](http://sass-guidelin.es/#the-7-1-pattern).

 ##Getting started